Carbon Dioxide CO2

 ABOUT CARBON DIOXIDE GAS

 Carbon dioxide gas is obtained naturally from underground or from waste flue gas.
-Carbon dioxide gas exists simultaneously in solid, liquid, and gaseous states at -56.6°C and 4 bar pressure.
-Liquid carbon dioxide can be stored in Kryogenic tanks or in single-walled, internally cooled systems insulated with horizontal or vertical insulation materials.
-Carbon dioxide is stored at a pressure of 13–20 bar and a temperature of -35°C to 55°C and is transported by truck.
+Carbon dioxide exists simultaneously in solid, liquid, and gaseous states at -56.6ºC and 4 bar pressure.
+In liquid form, carbon dioxide can be stored in single-walled tanks with internal cooling systems or cryogenic tanks, insulated horizontally or vertically with external insulation materials.
+Carbon dioxide is stored at pressures of 13–20 bar and temperatures of -35ºC–55ºC and transported by trucks.

 Carbon dioxide is a corrosive gas.
-Normal materials are suitable for dry gas at ambient temperature.
-Below -30°C, only low-temperature carbon steel, austenitic stainless steel, aluminum, copper, and alloys of these two are suitable for use.
-If carbon dioxide dissolves in water in an oxygen environment at high pressures, it is appropriate to use carbon acid-resistant materials.
+For dry gas at ambient temperature, normal materials are suitable; below -30ºC, only low-temperature carbon steel, austenitic stainless steel, aluminum, copper, and alloys of these two are suitable.
+If carbon dioxide dissolves in water in an oxygen environment at high pressures, it is advisable to use carbon dioxide-resistant materials.

 NATURAL CARBON DIOXIDE

 Natural carbon dioxide is obtained from underground sources.
 In Turkey, it is mainly produced in the Denizli Kızıldere basin, the Niğde Kemerhisar basin, and the Aksaray basin.
-First produced naturally in the 1990s, carbon dioxide was produced in the Niğde basin by Güney Doğalgaz.
+Carbon dioxide, which first began to be produced naturally in the 1990s, was produced in the Niğde basin by Güney Doğalgaz.

 PHYSICAL CHARACTERISTICS